 Columbia Excavating, the contractors who built the Project site #1 stormwater system, and our engineer team at Rettew.

-The smaller SECOND PROJECT will take place in the area of Brookwood and Park Terrace completed in September 2019.
+The smaller SECOND PROJECT is in the area of Brookwood and Park Terrace and was completed in September 2019.

 Both projects will detain water runoff from the west side of the borough, delaying and filtering the water entering the creek and reducing flooding downstream.